nasqueron/operations/roles/webserver-content/README.md

 when there is a custom logic to prepare it, like a specific Git repository to clone, or a build process to follow.

-This roles does NOT describe web server configuration, which is done in other `webserver-` roles.
+These roles does NOT describe web server configuration, which is done in other `webserver-` roles.

 ## Structure